 We arrived a bit late after being caught in very ugly winds and water blowing over the bridge onto our car.
-They had homemade moussaka waiting for us, along with some delicious and local to Fyn (the island Odense is situated on), Danish brews.
+They had homemade moussaka waiting for us (we would visit the restaurants in Odense the next day), along with some delicious and local to Fyn (the island Odense is situated on), Danish brews.
 We must have sat around for six hours just catching up.
 Sabrina immediately got along well with Jeanett and Tim and it was like we had all known each other since we were ten.

 The following morning we woke up and had to take off to Copenhagen to do the exchange in the early afternoon.
 They had treated us to a lavish and tasty Danish breakfast (complete with sausage, of course) and took us into the city to see things for a bit before leaving.